mtlong29/MySite/_posts/notes/2017-09-05-introduction-to-jquery.md

 The `.siblings()` method is used to grab all siblings (elements that share a parent within the DOM) of the selected element.
 We can then act on that new set of selected elements.

 There are many other methods that jQuery provides.
-For those methods, see the <a class="fancyLink" href="http://api.jquery.com/" target="_blank">jQuery documentation</a>.
+For those methods, see the <a href="http://api.jquery.com/">jQuery documentation</a>.

 ## The map() Method